This article is dedicated to my mom (Becky) my daughter (Latasha), my son (Taylor) my niece (Katie) and my beautiful grandchild (Erin).

 Eliminating loneliness through fulfilling the need of belonging.

-Social Psychologist Susan Fiske in 2013 offered a model of social belonging that provides a road map for one to combat loneliness in his or her life.
+Social Psychologist Susan Fiske in 2013 offered a model of social belonging that provides a roadmap for one to combat loneliness in his or her life.
 This social cognitive model is based on the premise that individuals are motivated by five social processes: The need to belong, the need for understanding, the need for control, self-enhancement, and the need to trust others.
 When all of these five needs are met they become a buffer to the experience of loneliness.

-The need to belonging according to Fiske is the need for strong and stable relationships, and over arch the four other needs that can be divided into cognitive needs and affective needs.
+The need to belonging according to Fiske is the need for strong and stable relationships and over arch the four other needs that can be divided into cognitive needs and affective needs.
 The two cognitive needs are the need for understanding and control.
 Understanding is the ability to maintain shared meaning that makes life more stable and predictable.
 When we engage in conversation with others we often engage in talking about things that are not only important to us but also to reinforce that our beliefs are stable and predictable through shared meaning with others.
 This is why it is a very lonely place for individuals who are on the fringe of most communities such as LGTBQ individuals, minority groups, the homeless, and many who suffer from mental illness.
 Because the majority of the community does not share these group’s qualities and challenges it is hard to create shared meaning and thereby making it harder to full fill the need for understanding.
 However, even within these fringe groups, when we find others that share our ideas, beliefs, and values our level of loneliness become reduced.
 The second cognitive need that Fiske mentions is the need for control.
 By her definition, control is knowing the perceived contingency between one’s behaviors today and some later outcome.
-As for example, showing up at work on time, will reduce the chance of being fired.
+As for example, showing up at work on time will reduce the chance of being fired.
 What controlling is all about really is understanding that, in a given situation, what behaviors will lead to the best outcome.
 To figure this out we often look towards our social network and those individuals around us.
-Being able to access individuals who can help us have control and predictability in our world is important and without this it can lead us to feeling lonely, isolated, and ineffective in what we do.
+Being able to access individuals who can help us have control and predictability in our world is important and without this, it can lead us to feel lonely, isolated, and ineffective in what we do.

 This last section has offered four ways in which loneliness can be thwarted.
-By engaging in social situations that provide a sense of control and understanding and that establish trust and the ability of engage in self-enhancement we are more likely not to experience loneliness and the negative consequences with continued a chronic loneliness.
+By engaging in social situations that provide a sense of control and understanding and that establish trust and the ability of engaging in self-enhancement we are more likely not to experience loneliness and the negative consequences with continued a chronic loneliness.
 Most important is we need to find ways to engage each other on emotional and meaningful levels, which may mean setting down the smartphone at dinner or at coffee with friends.
 It means building communities of inclusiveness where everyone has the ability to engage in the community and opportunities.
 It means centering policies that protect the community by not creating threat through policy but understanding and trust.
 It means answering the phone, answering the text message even when we don’t feel like it.
 But probably most important it means when someone has experienced rejection, feels lonely, expresses sadness, that we actually pay attention, not tell them to ‘just get over it’, and give them the same treatment that we seek when we experience those same emotions.
 Finally hug someone, tell them you love them, tell them you think about them, and thank them for being a part of your life!!!

 Sources for this article